leoilab/deeplearning-workshop/README.md

 * Keras 2.2.2
 * tensorflow 1.9
 * See below for how to install python requirements
-* It's really nice to have a nvidia gpu, otherwise you'll have some waiting to do.
+* It's really nice to have a NVIDIA GPU, otherwise you'll have some waiting to do.

 ## Getting started